Event-driven Java you can trust.

 Why now

 AI agents have hit the regulated-industry wall.
 Compliance functions reject non-deterministic systems.
-Fluxtion is the logic substrate that makes AI-authored logic enterprise-deployable.
+Fluxtion gives AI-authored logic the deterministic Java runtime enterprises can approve.

 Read the full story — Lack of trust kills adoption